Narcissism: Workplace

+Relationships

+Narcissism can have a profound impact on both personal and professional relationships, often creating toxic dynamics.
+In romantic relationships, narcissistic individuals typically demand attention and admiration from their partner while offering little in return.
+They often fail to show empathy or concern for their partner's emotional needs, focusing instead on fulfilling their own desires.
+The narcissist's behavior can shift dramatically, alternating between idealizing their partner—viewing them as perfect—and devaluing them when the narcissist no longer feels validated.
+This inconsistency can cause emotional confusion and distress for the partner, leaving them feeling undervalued and emotionally drained.

-Celebrity narcissism
+Celebrity

-Celebrity narcissism (sometimes referred to as Acquired situational narcissism) is a form of narcissism that develops in late adolescence or adulthood, brought on by wealth, fame and the other trappings of celebrity.
+Celebrity narcissism (sometimes referred to as acquired situational narcissism) is a form of narcissism that develops in late adolescence or adulthood, brought on by wealth, fame and the other trappings of celebrity.
 Celebrity narcissism develops after childhood, and is triggered and supported by the celebrity-obsessed society.
 Fans, assistants and tabloid media all play into the idea that the person really is vastly more important than other people, triggering a narcissistic problem that might have been only a tendency, or latent, and helping it to become a full-blown personality disorder.
 "Robert Millman says that what happens to celebrities is that they get so used to people looking at them that they stop looking back at other people."
 In its most extreme presentation and symptoms, it is indistinguishable from narcissistic personality disorder, differing only in its late onset and its environmental support by large numbers of fans.
-"The lack of social norms, controls, and of people centering them makes these people believe they're invulnerable," so that the person may suffer from unstable relationships, substance abuse or erratic behaviors.
+"The lack of social norms, controls, and of people centering them makes these people believe they're invulnerable", so that the person may suffer from unstable relationships, substance abuse or erratic behaviors.

+Social media

+Social media has played a significant role in shaping and amplifying narcissistic behaviors in recent years.
+Platforms such as Instagram and TikTok encourage users to share content that emphasizes their personal achievements and appearance, often rewarding those who gain the most likes and followers.
+Narcissistic individuals are more likely to use these platforms for self-promotion and validation.
+The trend of posting selfies and curated images is particularly prevalent among individuals who seek external approval to boost their self-esteem.
+The constant feedback from social media algorithms, which prioritize highly engaging content, further fuels narcissistic tendencies.
+While this can lead to increased attention and admiration, it can also create emotional instability.
+Narcissists often experience negative feelings, such as anxiety or depression, when they do not receive the validation they expect.
+This pressure to maintain an idealized online persona can lead to emotional distress, especially when their real-world interactions do not match the image they present online.